-1. Conduct the following operating testing procedure for each elevator: Load each elevator to the rated capacity and operate continuously for 8 hours over the full travel distance, stopping at each level and proceeding immediately to the next.
-If any type of performance failure occurs, restart and conduct the full operating test on the following day.

-- 2. Testing tools shall be operable without the need for entering passwords or codes. - 3.
+- 1. Conduct the following operating testing procedure for each elevator: Load each elevator to the rated capacity and operate continuously for 8 hours over the full travel distance, stopping at each level and proceeding immediately to the next.
+If any type of performance failure occurs, restart and conduct the full operating test on the following day. - 2.
+Testing tools shall be operable without the need for entering passwords or codes. - 3.
 Ensure submittals are reviewed by reliable third party elevator expert. - 4.
-Provide elevator certificates and inspection reports, along with all keys and testing tools to GW Facilities Services upon project completion.
+Provide elevator certificates and inspection reports, along with all keys and testing tools with the latest software to GW Facilities Services upon project completion.
+Manufacturer shall provide all software upgrades at no cost to the University through the end of the warranty period.